 But that door to a more equitable future for artists of color isn’t truly open yet.

 Because as African-American journalist Tania Inniss rightly notes, there’s still a dearth of Black and Brown artists’ presence in major auctions, museums, galleries, and art history curricula today.

 But is there anything we do to help give that door to equality for artists of color a big old collective shove?

-So here are just five example actions (out of possibly five hundred) that we can take to do our part to uplift artists of color, thereby helping to better society as a whole at this crucial juncture.
+So here are just five (out of possibly five hundred) actions that we can take to do our part to uplift artists of color, thereby helping to better society as a whole at this crucial juncture.

 5 Actions You Can Take To Support Artists of Color